 Cambridge Lives on After Factory Closing

 The manufacture of these popular glass items continued into the early '50s when business began to slow.
 Although Cambridge won national acclaim in 1950 for the modern design of its Square pattern, the company closed in 1954.
-The entity simply couldn't compete as the demand for handmade glass decreased and suppliers of machine-made glass began to dominate the industry.
+The entity simply couldn't compete as the demand for handmade glass decreased, and suppliers of machine-made glass began to dominate the industry.
 After a brief reopening, Cambridge closed shop for the final time in 1958.

 Cambridge Glass Reproductions

 Collecting associations like the NCC serve a valuable purpose when it comes to concerns about reproductions.
-Not only do members of these collecting associations strive to preserve the heritage of quality, handmade glassware, they deter reproductions by controlling many of the original molds.
+Not only do members of these collecting associations strive to preserve the heritage of quality, handmade glassware, but they also deter reproductions by controlling many of the original molds.

 Because of NCC's efforts, most of the dinnerware lines and stemware patterns remain safe for collectors in terms of reproductions.
 And since the crystal stemware with floral etchings continues to be avidly sought in the collectible marketplace, this is good news.
 Patterns such as Diane, Elaine, and Wildflower attract new interest as shoppers discover the beauty they hold.

 The most common reproductions of Cambridge glassware are the figural lady flower frogs made while Imperial held the molds.
 Frogs are heavy pieces of glass with holes in the base used to arrange flowers in shallow bowls rather than a vase.
 Since Imperial legally owned the molds when these frogs were produced, these are not true counterfeits.
 Even still, they don't ring true with collectors and do hurt the value of older pieces.